 At fifteen paces, I turned around, still walking backwards and started blabbing to him in an over-friendly way in the dark silence.
 "Oh, hi!
 Were you at the beach like I just was?
 I didn't notice you there.
 Did you get that shirt at the freebox?
 I love the Freebox...
 I'm going to a party; are you going there too? "

 He stopped, somewhat shocked...not answering me.
-Which indicated to me that he might have untoward intentions and wasn't very smart because now I knew what he looked like.
+Which indicated to me that he might have the nefarious intentions I imagined.
+Now I knew how he was dressed.
 But there we were...walking along, twenty feet apart.
-So I kept blabbing to him and decided to choose my battle ground to conduct a little test to allow him to get closer to me to see what he might do when we came to a steep switchback.
+So I kept blabbing to him and decided to choose my battle ground to conduct a little test.
+I wanted to control where I was going to allow him to get closer to me to see what he might do when we came to a steep switchback.

 When I reached my chosen spot, at that point I said, "Oh shit!
 Forgot something at the beach, gotta go back..."
 Sure enough, he ran the last ten feet uphill across the street towards me and pushed me down.
-But I was on the ground parallel to the outside edge of the road; next to me was a steep drop off.
-I had the advantage of familiarity with the terrain.
+But because I was smart to think ahead, I was on the ground parallel to the outside edge of the road; next to me was a steep drop off.
+I had a significant advantage of familiarity with the terrain.

-Later I went back to the scene of the crime and saw that what I had done to evade the attack was an even better plan than I imagined.
+Later in the daytime, I went back to the scene of the crime.
+I saw that what I had done to evade the attack was an even better plan than I imagined.
 Where he'd landed off the side of the road, there were many poison oak bushes...

 Post a Comment